medaks/medask-benchmarks/README.md

 # SymptomCheck Bench

-## Read more about this benchmark [on our blog](https://medask.tech/blogs/introducing-symptomcheck-bench).

 SymptomCheck Bench is an OSCE-style benchmark designed to evaluate the diagnostic accuracy of Large Language Model (LLM) based medical agents in symptom assessment conversations.

 The benchmark simulates medical consultations through a structured four-step process: